Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Parklands-Camdale has 60 operational public transport stops, all serving buses.
-These stops are covered by 138 unique routes, facilitating a weekly total of 14,519 passenger trips.
-The area's transport accessibility is deemed good, with residents on average located 226 meters from the nearest stop.
+Parklands-Camdale has 59 active public transport stops, all of which are bus stops.
+These stops are served by 148 different routes, together facilitating 10,368 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents generally situated 226 meters away from the nearest stop.
+Primarily residential, most inhabitants commute outwards, predominantly using cars (92%).
+Five percent walk to their destinations.
+On average, there are 1.3 vehicles per dwelling, lower than the regional norm.

 Frequently Asked Questions - Transport